Sports in Philadelphia: Men's basketball

-Drexel joined Division I in 1973 and, before being officially added to the Big 5 rivalry in 2023, made up the City 6 in extramurals with the Big 5.
-It has its own basketball rivalry with Penn, known as the Battle of 33rd Street.
-The Drexel–Penn rivalry is geographically the closest in NCAA Division I; the two schools' campuses adjoin one another, and their basketball arenas are three blocks apart.
-Drexel has never made the Final Four, but did reach the second round of the 1996 tournament.
-Delaware has made five NCAA tournament appearances, reaching the second round in 2014.
+Prior to Drexel joining the Big 5 rivalry in 2023, they made up the City 6 in extramural competition with the Big 5 schools.
+Drexel has its own basketball rivalry with Penn, known as the Battle of 33rd Street.
+This rivalry is geographically the closest in NCAA Division I, as the two schools' campuses adjoin one another in the University City neighborhood of Philadelphia, and their basketball arenas are just three blocks apart.
+Another significant rivalry within the Big 5 is the "Holy War" contested between Saint Joseph's and Villanova, as both are Catholic universities.

+Other NCAA Division I men's basketball programs in the area include Delaware, which has made five NCAA tournament appearances, most recently reaching the second round in 2014.
 Delaware State has reached the NCAA tournament once, losing in the first round in 2005.
-Delaware and Drexel both play in the CAA, while Delaware State plays in the MEAC.
-Three Philadelphia schools field Division II teams: Chestnut Hill College, Holy Family University, and Thomas Jefferson University (known for sports purposes as Jefferson).
+Delaware plays alongside Drexel in the CAA, while Delaware State plays in the Mid-Eastern Athletic Conference (MEAC).
+Three Philadelphia schools field Division II men's basketball programs: Chestnut Hill College, Holy Family University, and Thomas Jefferson University.
 The University of the Sciences also fielded a Division II team before it merged into Saint Joseph's University in 2022.

 In 1939, Philadelphia hosted the first game of the first NCAA tournament.
-Philadelphia also hosted the Final Four in 1976 and 1981.
+The Spectrum in Philadelphia hosted the NCAA tournament Final Four in 1976 and 1981, and the current Xfinity Mobile Arena has been a recurring host of NCAA tournament games for earlier rounds.

 Women's basketball

 Women's basketball is another popular college sport in Philadelphia.
-St. Joseph's, Villanova, and Temple have all appeared at least ten times in the NCAA Women's Division I Basketball Championship tournament, while La Salle, Penn, Drexel, Delaware, and Delaware State have all appeared in at least one tournament.
+Saint Joseph's, Villanova, and Temple have all appeared at least ten times in the NCAA tournament, while La Salle, Penn, Drexel, Delaware, and Delaware State have all appeared in at least one tournament.
 Villanova has advanced further than any other area school, making the Elite Eight in 2003.
+The six Big 5 schools also participate in a women Big 5 rivalry, and the women's Big 5 Classic takes place annually at the Finneran Pavilion on the campus of Villanova University.

-Immaculata University, a small Catholic school in the Philadelphia suburbs, won the first three AIAW women's basketball tournaments.
+Perhaps the most well-known women's college basketball story from the Philadelphia area comes from Immaculata University.
+Immaculata, a small Catholic school in East Whiteland Township, Pennsylvania, rose to national prominence in the 1970s when head coach Cathy Rush led the team to victory in the first three AIAW women's basketball tournaments from 1972 to 1974.
+In 2009, The Mighty Macs, a film about the Immaculata team, was released.
 The three championship teams were collectively inducted into the Basketball Hall of Fame in 2014.
 One of the players on the Immaculata team, Theresa Grentz, served as head coach of the United States women's national basketball team.